OscarM3615/typescript-api-boilerplate/README.md

   - `express` as the rest framework.
   - `mongoose` as the ODM library.
   - `morgan` to display requests in the terminal.

+## Recommendations

+To get a clean repository history, you can type `rm -rf .git` to remove git information and start a new repository with `git init`.